 - Candidate should have a clear understanding of the topic and make important notes for the same.
 Practice as many questions on that particular topic per day.
 At the end of the day, they should revise what they have learned from the revision notes.

 - Mocks are an important part of any competitive exam.
-Practising mocks gives you an idea of your level of preparation, what are the weak areas.
-Candidate should take as many mocks as possible and analyse them thoroughly to find out key points such as their strong areas, where do they need to improve.
+Practicing mocks gives you an idea of your level of preparation, what are the weak areas.
+Candidate should take as many mocks as possible and analyze them thoroughly to find out key points such as their strong areas, where do they need to improve.

 Best Books for GATE 2019